Single Doctoral-Level Psychology Courses

 *Although credits from regionally accredited institutions like CalSouthern are readily accepted by other universities, acceptance is at the discretion of the receiving institution.

 PSY 87507 Human Sexuality

-This course is a foundational course in human sexuality and focuses on the physiological, psychological, and social cultural variables associated with sexual identity, sexual behavior, and sexual disorders.
-Using a biopsychosocial perspective, this course introduces concepts which supports the philosophy that human sexual behavior is an interaction of physiological, psychological and sociocultural processes.Learning Outcomes:
+This course provides a foundation in human sexuality, focusing on the physiological, psychological, and sociocultural variables associated with sexual identity, sexual behavior, and sexual disorders.
+Using a biopsychosocial perspective, this course introduces concepts which support the philosophy that human sexual behavior is an interaction of physiological, psychological, and sociocultural processes.Learning Outcomes:

 - Evaluate course concepts critically and competently through interaction with Learners and Faculty Mentor

 - Integrate course concepts through the use of the Taylor Study Method